 - Bring the pureed grapefruit to a strong simmer and then stir in the sugar until dissolved.

 - Turn the heat on high and bring the mixture to a boil.
 Cook until the mixture reaches a temperature of 220 degrees F. (The mixture will boil so hard that you won't be able to stir down the boil).
 Keep it at that temp (220) for 1-2 minutes.

-- Immediately pour into your prepared jars.
+- Remove from heat.
+Add vanilla.
+Immediately pour into your prepared jars.
 Wipe the rims of the jars, then place the sterilized lids and bands on the jars.
 Tighten the rings to secure.
 Process the jars in a water bath for 10 minutes (once the water comes to a hard boil).
 Make sure the jars are covered by at least one inch of water.

 - After the jars have processed in the water bath for 10 minutes, turn off the heat, and remove the jars from the water.
 Allow them to come to room temperature and cool.
 As they cool, you should hear the lids pop as they seal.
 The lids should seal (when you press down they should not wiggle up and down).